CHAPTER 1: WHEN ICE MELTS—SEEING CLIMATE CHANGE

 Glaciers grow and shrink:

-If you see a glacier, it means that over many years in the past, it was snowy enough in the winter and cool enough in the summer for ice to have formed and not melted away.
+If you see a glacier, it means that over many years in the past (often thousands of years), it was cold and snowy enough in the winter for ice to form and cool enough in the summer to keep it from melting away.
 The highest and coldest part of a glacier collects snow.
 This area is called the accumulation zone.
 The lowest and warmest part of a glacier, where the ice melts away, is called the ablation zone.
 The boundary between these two zones is called the equilibrium line.
 If the ablation is greater than the accumulation, then the glacier is retreating.
 Take a look at the picture above to learn more about glacier features.

 In the time-lapse sequence below from EIS's AK-01 "Kadin" camera, we see that the Columbia Glacier, in Alaska, is retreating incredibly fast.
-In fact, there was over two miles of retreat in a little over four years, from June 2008 to August 2012.
+In fact, it retreated so quickly, the camera had to be repositioned.